scirate/scirate/README.markdown

 sudo -u postgres createuser --superuser --pwprompt scirate
 ```

-Note that the 'ident' auth method of postgres is incompatible with sphinxsearch, so you do need a password.
+Note that the 'peer' auth method of postgres is incompatible with sphinxsearch, so you do need a password.
 Copy the example database configuration file:

 ```
 cp config/database.yml.example config/database.yml